Blargian/KnightsVSpies/README.md

 ## Contributing

 If you would like to contribute to the project please feel free to get in touch.
-The project is just a personal project but if you feel like it is something you would enjoy collaborating on then you are welcome.
+This is a personal project of mine but I would really like to open it up to contributions from other people, especially artists and designers.

 ## Design attributions